FC Bourgoin-Jallieu: History

 The club was founded as Club Sportif Bergusien in 1936.
 In 1946, the club was renamed to Club Sportif Ouvrier.
 In 1957, FCBJ became affiliated to the French Football Federation.

 In 1996, Bourgoin-Jallieu signed a partnership deal with Division 1 club Monaco.
 The same year, the club faced off against Martigues in the Coupe de France, who were then playing in the Division 2.
 In 1998, the club was promoted to the Division d'Honneur.
 In 2000, the club agreed to a partnership with first-tier Lens.

 In 2004, after having achieved promotion the Championnat de France Amateur 2 (CFA 2) following a playoff match against Ajaccio B, the authorities decided to relegate Bourgoin-Jallieu back to the regional divisions.
 In 2010, the club signed a partnership with first-tier Lyon.
 In the 2012–13 season, FCBJ won the Coupe Rhône-Alpes and promotion to the CFA 2.

-The club was promoted to Championnat National 2 for the first time at the end of the 2022–23 Championnat National 3 season.
+The club was promoted to Championnat National 2 for the first time at the end of the 2022–23 Championnat National 3 season, though they were relegated the following season.

 On 15 January 2025, Bourgoin-Jallieu eliminated Ligue 1 club Lyon in the Coupe de France round of 32 thanks to a 4–2 victory on penalties after a 2–2 draw in regular time.